Yatin-Kapur/latex-notes-template/README.md

 First of all, follow this guide if you don't have MacVim with pathogen installed on your Macbook: http://tex.stackexchange.com/questions/112698/how-to-install-vim-latex

-Now, enter the vim-latex folder in your .vim file.
+Now, enter the vim-latex folder in your .vim file, and go to vim-latex/ftplugin/latex-suite
+If using command line, type "open templates" (without the apostrophes, of course).
+Paste the notes.tex file in this templates folder.